 Our neutral room uses black to not only give visual weight and depth to our living room but also as a repeated color.

 The black accents are dispursed throughtout the room making it easy for our eyes to find them and keep moving around the room to look for more.
 Black is in the picture frames above the Curlacue Chest and in the mirror above the white buffet.
 It’s also in the rug and on the painted rush bench turned coffee table as well as the small drink table.
 And if you look closely it is in the picture above the mantel and the finish on the knobs on the chest.

 The trick and secret to repeating color are to disburse it around the room.

 THE BOTTOM LINE

 There is actually more to the interior design theory of rhythm.
-But for our home decor purposes knowing about and using repetition and contrast will go a long way to helping us be better decorators.
+But for our home decor purposes knowing about and using repetition, movement and contrast will go a long way to helping us be better decorators.

 Rhythm plays an important part in creating beauty.
-And the good news is most people already use the theory of rhythm when decorating and really don’t know it.
-Our eyes are hardwired to see repetition and to love contrast in small doses.
+And the good news is most people already use the theory of rhythm when decorating and really don’t realize it.
+Our eyes are hardwired to see repetition, create movement and to love contrast in small doses.

 But if we are aware of this element of interior design we can be a bit more purposeful in what we choose to put together in a room.
 And this will create a greater sense of harmony and beauty in our homes.